MAKOMO/mongo2neo4j/README.md

 <dl>
   <dt><tt>-i INCLUDED_COLLECTIONS, --include INCLUDED_COLLECTIONS</tt></dt>
-  <dd>Collections to be transferred.
+  <dd>Comma separated collections to be transferred.
 If not specified, transfer all not excluded ones</dd>
 </dl>
 <dl>
   <dt><tt>-x EXCLUDED_COLLECTIONS, --exclude EXCLUDED_COLLECTIONS</tt></dt>
-  <dd>Collections to be excluded.
+  <dd>Comma separated collections to be excluded.
 Collection names can have a * at the begin or end to match multiple collections.</dd>
 </dl>
 <dl>
   <dt><tt>-f EXCLUDED_FIELDS, --exclude_fields EXCLUDED_FIELDS</tt></dt>
-  <dd>MongoDB document fields to be ignored.
+  <dd>Comma separated fields to be ignored.
 Field names can have a * at the begin or end to match multiple fields.</dd>
 </dl>
 <dl>
   <dt><tt>-sl SUBLABELS, --sublabels SUBLABELS</tt></dt>